 For landings made for reduction purposes only the target-species is registered.
-As bycatches occurs in the industrial fisheries the Sales Notes database does not contain reliable information on landings by species in these fisheries and additional information has to be collected to provide estimates of landings by species.
+Therefore, the Sales Notes database does not contain reliable information on bycatches taken by industrial fishing fleet.
+In order to be able estimate species composition of the industrial landings additional information has to be collected.
 The method and data used in estimation of landings by species is described in the following.